Sicos1977/TesseractOCR/README.md

 = PNM - no library required*
 * Except Leptonica

-## I have dropped support for the Windows.Drawing.Image namespace since this only works good on Windows an not on other systems.
-You should be fine with Leptonica
+[b]I have dropped support for the Windows.Drawing.Image namespace since this only works good on Windows an not on other systems.
+You should be fine with Leptonica[/b]

 Installing via NuGet
 ====================